A Guide to Applications & Awards

 - Upon receipt of the completed Income and Expenditure Table template

-- Upon receipt of copies of all invoices and receipts from the event, to be submitted in one email, ideally within one document, with the above template
+- Upon receipt of copies of all invoices and receipts from the event, to be submitted over email or via this online form.
+This includes for cash transactions.
+Failure to provide these may result in a reduced grant.

 - Upon receipt of the synagogue’s bank account number and sort code*